danieloran/danieloran.github.io/_posts/2025-02-11-ai-finds-its-voice.md

 A conversational computer will not only help you do things — for example, figure out how to use a specific software feature — but also help you think, serving as a brainstorming partner, teacher, or even confidant, depending upon the situation.

-So far, though, creating collaborative, real-time experiences hasn’t been the primary focus of recent innovation in AI.
-Instead, many current uses of AI involve handing off tasks like drafting an email or writing computer code.
+<p><span class="drop-cap">S</span><span class="bold-start">o far, though, </span> creating collaborative, real-time experiences hasn’t been the primary focus of recent innovation in AI.
+Instead, many current uses of AI involve handing off tasks like drafting an email or writing computer code.</p>

 This might be called the delegation model of AI: it works *for* us, like an eager-to-please subordinate.
 You give instructions, then you can walk away — like the “batch mode” of old mainframe computers, which processed stacks of punch cards while you went for coffee.